Principal Investigator: Sally M Thomas. Lead Organisation: University of Bristol

 This study will investigate the nature and extent of teachers' professional development and learning in China as well as the significance of the concept of professional learning communities to evaluate and enhance teacher quality and school effectiveness in rural and urban senior secondary schools.

 The study also aims to extend previous (single cohort) models of school effectiveness employing innovative quantitative methodology (multilevel modelling) in two crucial ways - by examining improvement in school effectiveness over four consecutive student cohorts (2009-2012) and by investigating the impact of teacher development factors on student outcomes and progress.

 The research seeks to provide new insights and extend current theories about:

-(i) the impact of student characteristics, and classroom, school and contextual factors on students attainment and progress at school,
+- The impact of teacher development factors, in addition to pupil, school and contextual factors, on students attainment and progress at school.

 The Improving Teacher Development and Educational Quality (ITDEQC) and Improving Educational Evaluation and Quality In China (IEEQC) feature in Designing Programmes to Maximise Mutual Learning as examples of projects that have successfully overcome common barriers to research impact.
 This is one of a series of learning guides in The Impact Lab.